17 Psychological Conversion Optimisation Tips

 Market research can help you understand your prospects life style, values, interests and motivations.
 This can help you avoid having policies or promoting causes that conflict with your visitors’ vales and interests.
 Having photographs of real people who work for an organisation in relevant posts can improve how visitors relate to a website and have been known to significantly improve conversion rates.
 Further, the perceived age of a model on a page can also affect the conversion rate if they are too young or old compared to your visitor profile.

-Sites that are perceived to use deception or trick customers into decisions may benefit from short-term gains in conversion but this is likely to be more than off-set by a loss from life-time customer value.
+Sites that are perceived to use deception or trick customers into decisions (see dark UX) may benefit from short-term gains in conversion but this is likely to be more than off-set by a loss from life-time customer value.
 Experiments have found that even a low level of irritation can make people irritated and act vengeful towards companies that annoy them.

 13. People don’t like closing doors!